Contrary to popular belief, autumn is actually one of the best times to head to Tahoe.

 17. Challenge your squad to the mountaintop ropes courses at Heavenly Mountain Resort. // skiheavenly.com

-18. Play eighteen holes of golf for only $79 at the course at Squaw Creek. // destinationhotels.com
+18. Play nine holes of golf, followed by a three course dinner for just $79 at Squaw Creek. // destinationhotels.com

-19. Warm up on chilly mornings with hot drinks from Coffeebar in Truckee, Alpina in South Lake Tahoe, or Ernie's Coffee Shop. // coffeebartruckee.com, alpinacafe.com, erniescoffeeshop.com
+19. Warm up on chilly mornings with hot drinks from Coffeebar in Truckee, Alpina in South Lake Tahoe, or Ernie's Coffee Shop. // coffeebartruckee.com, alpinacoffeecafe.com, erniescoffeeshop.com

 20. Warm up on chilly nights with a s'mores martini at the Resort at Squaw Creek, spicy blood orange margarita at Base Camp Pizza, or pinecone infused hot chocolate at The Living Room at the The Ritz-Carlton, Lake Tahoe. // squawcreek.com, basecamppizzaco.com, ritzcarlton.com